IMPACT Inbound Marketing Agency]

 To convert leads, your content should answer any and all questions that your prospects have.

-By addressing the correct topics in your blog content, you’ll create an opportunity to build trust with your prospects and guide them through their buying process – ultimately leading them to convert.
+By addressing the correct topics in your content, you’ll create an opportunity to build trust with your prospects and guide them through their buying process – ultimately leading them to convert.

 All too often I’ve seen where people are focusing on keyword and monthly search volume to drive their blog content strategy.
 Though that can certainly help you gain traffic, it may not lead to generating leads.

 Focus instead on writing about the topics your readers most care about when it comes to making a purchase.
-Answer the questions that will ultimately make-or-break their decision to go with you.
+Answer the questions that will ultimately make or break their decision to go with you.
 These usually fall into five subject areas we call The Big 5:

 1. Cost and pricing